CERG-C/CERG-C/docs/Teaching/CERG/Tephra/Hazard_tephra_exercise.md

     | Road leading to Los Canarios from W | -17.82308 | 28.51489 | -->

-[Figure 1](#fig1) represents fragility curves for various European roofs (Spence et al., 2005[^5]), and estimate a median probability of roof collapse as a function of tephra accumulation.
+[Figure 1](#fig1) represents fragility curves for various European roofs [@Spence2005], and estimate a median probability of roof collapse as a function of tephra accumulation.
 Use these curves to answer the following questions.

 <figure markdown>
 ![roofs](img/tephra/fragility.png){#fig1}
 <figcaption>Figure 1: Fragility curves of Spence et al. (2005) expressing the median probability of roof collapse for various European roofs.
-The different curves represent various roof typologies: *WE:* Weak (e.g., Tiled roof, old or in poor condition); *MW:* Medium Weak (e.g., Tiled roof, average or good condition); *MS:* Medium Strong (e.g., Flat RC roof); *ST:* Strong (e.g., Flat RC roof designed for access, younger than 20 years). </figcaption>
+The different curves represent various roof typologies: WE: Weak (e.g., Tiled roof, old or in poor condition); MW: Medium Weak (e.g., Tiled roof, average or good condition); MS: Medium Strong (e.g., Flat RC roof); ST: Strong (e.g., Flat RC roof designed for access, younger than 20 years). </figcaption>
 </figure>

 !!! question "Question 4: Hazard curves"

-    For the point attributed to your vent, use the model of Spence et al. (2005)[^5] to estimate a probability of occurrence of roof collapse.
+    For the point attributed to your vent, use the model of Spence et al. (2005)[^Spence2005] to estimate a probability of occurrence of roof collapse.
 To convert a mass per unit area ($M$, $kg/m^2$) to a load ($L$, $kPa$), use:

     $$
     L = M \times 9.81 \times 10^{-3}
     $$

     1. Assuming that the considered buildings are of a **MS** fragility class, what are the probabilities of roof collapse for associated with mass loads for 25% and 75% probability of occurrence?

     !!! tip "Accessing hazard curves with **data tips**"